NiHaiden/convenience-scripts/README.md

 # convenience-scripts
-Simple scripts that ease the pain of setting up a lot of things 😁
+Sometimes setting up docker or other software can be a bit of a hassle.
+Get started quickly with these scripts.

-Note: You should have bash & curl installed or else the quick commands below wont work. (:
+**Note: Please have bash, curl and sudo installed.
+Everything else will be installed.**

 # Usage of Docker Install Script for Debian
 ```Bash